 Practicing martial arts can have plenty of positive physical effects on an individual, but so much of the sport’s value is tied to its mental aspect.
-Athletes who participate in any kind of martial art have to show focus by learning new kata and techniques, as well as discipline should a practitioner find themselves in a confrontation outside of the gym.
+Athletes who participate in any kind of martial art have to show focus by learning new kata and techniques.
+As well as discipline should a practitioner find themselves in a confrontation outside of the gym.
 One of the most intriguing aspects of the forms and disciplines that make up the martial arts is that they teach students a sense of integrity and honesty in action.
-In fact, one of the biggest pillars of every martial art is that it is meant to be used as a form of self-defense, not as an excuse to inflict physical harm on someone you don’t like.
+In fact, one of the biggest pillars of every martial art is to use as a form of self-defense.
+It is not an excuse to inflict physical harm on someone you don’t like.

-Many of these principles can be extended to other aspects of one’s life, including the business world.
+Many of these principles extends to other aspects of one’s life, including the business world.
 In fact, many successful businessmen and women practice martial arts as a healthy form of stress relief and another way to hone the skills they need to be successful in their lines of work.

 Here are three of those individuals:

-This Swedish real-estate broker has become a somewhat famous figure in the U.S. since being featured on the popular Bravo network television show “Million Dollar Listing New York.”
+This Swedish real-estate broker has become a somewhat famous figure in the U.S. after featuring on the popular Bravo network television show “Million Dollar Listing New York.”
 He’s well-known for his immense success and his unique personality in the business world.
 In fact, he often performs a karate high-kick before he walks into the room.
 When he was asked why, he pointed out that it was a great way to release stress and mentally prepare himself for a big business meeting.

 “The high-kick symbolizes everything I stand for in business, who I am,” he told Entrepreneur.
 “I’m in a very conservative suit and I’m in a conservative board room environment, high pressure, multi-billion dollar New York real estate world, and at the same time, I high kick right in front of everyone.
 It says that I don’t take myself too seriously and they shouldn’t either.”